 Libido refers to your sex drive.
-Normal levels of libido and sex drive are different for each person, there is no standard that anyone should be compared to.
+Normal levels of libido and sex drive are different for each person and there is no standard that anyone should be compared to.
 Loss of libido is a type of sexual dysfunction and means a drop in your normal sex drive (not just lower than another person's).

-There are some simple lifestyle changes you can try to see if they improve your libido, which includes eating a healthy diet, avoiding drinking excessive alcohol, try to optimise the amount and quality of your sleep, and trying to reduce stress levels.
+There are some simple lifestyle changes you can try to see if they improve your libido, which includes eating a healthy diet, avoiding drinking excessive alcohol, trying to optimise the amount and quality of your sleep, and trying to reduce stress levels.

 Was this helpful?